MicrosoftDocs/webview2-win32-reference/1-0-1210-30/icorewebview2.md

 > public HRESULT [CallDevToolsProtocolMethod](#calldevtoolsprotocolmethod)(LPCWSTR methodName, LPCWSTR parametersAsJson, ICoreWebView2CallDevToolsProtocolMethodCompletedHandler * handler)

-For more information about available methods, navigate to [DevTools Protocol Viewer][GithubChromedevtoolsDevtoolsProtocolTot] .
+For more information about available methods, navigate to [DevTools Protocol Viewer](https://chromedevtools.github.io/devtools-protocol/tot) .
 The `methodName` parameter is the full name of the method in the `{domain}.{method}` format.
 The `parametersAsJson` parameter is a JSON formatted string containing the parameters for the corresponding method.
 The `Invoke` method of the `handler` is run when the method asynchronously completes. `Invoke` is run with the return object of the method as a JSON string.

 ```cpp
 // Prompt the user for the name and parameters of a CDP method, then call it.